hachreak/pylocating/examples/README.md

 - max particle velocity: 0.5
 - interations per particle: 60

-The environmnent is constituted by a unique space where all `PSOParticle` can move.
+There is only one environmnent where all `PSOParticle` is connected.

-The space where the 4 beacons and the point is inserted is defined by:
+The virtual space where the 4 beacons and the point is inserted is defined by:

 - center: [1000, 1000, 1000]
 - side length: 100

-Every time the benchmark is started, they are chosen randomly.
+Every time the benchmark is started, their position are chosen randomly inside this cube.
 The distance error introduced is fixed and moved every time in a different position in the space.
 The benchmark is executed 100 times: